ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/poc/discovery/deploy/README.md

 The image defaults to `--fail-on-errors`.
 A failed current collection/AI operation returns nonzero, retaining any completed report; a legitimate evidence-unknown finding alone is not an infrastructure failure.
+Due work that cannot start because the source allowance is exhausted is an explicit scheduler error; ordinary partially completed bounded batches and healthy no-work runs remain valid.
-Historical failure diagnostics are retained without making every later healthy run fail.
+Historical failure diagnostics
+are retained without making every later healthy run fail.
 Inspect the run's outcome and current errors, not just the number of discovered gaps.